abbycav7/work-day-scheduler/README.md

 ## Description

-This week I was challenged with creating a
+This week I was challenged with creating a simple application that allows a user to save events each hour of the day.

-While creating my site, I found challenges

-Overall this was a  project, but one that
+Overall this was an interesting project, and I could really understand it's real world application.

 ## Site Location